EAP and Fair Work Australia Compliance | Supporting Psychosocial Safety

 The HR Manager’s Perspective: EAP as a Compliance Tool

-People who work in HR sometimes feel like compliance is something extra they need to do on top of everything else they need to do.
-When EAP is used, on the other hand, compliance is no longer a big deal.
-HR pros may show that the company cares about its employees' health by incorporating EAP into its business plan.
-People who are motivated are less likely to make claims or file complaints, which lowers the risks of compliance right away.
-EAP also helps HR managers in a direct way.
-You might feel stressed when you have to deal with issues at work, like bullying, arguments, or personal issues.
-People who work in HR can get help from EAP, which makes them feel better about giving advice to employees and leadership teams.
-Assistance programs for workers (EAP) help HR and keep workers safe, so they are an important part of compliance.
+People who work in HR sometimes feel that compliance is just one more thing they have to do on top of all the other things they have to do.
+But when EAP is employed, compliance isn't a huge concern anymore.
+HR professionals may show that the firm cares about the health of its employees by including EAP in its business strategy.
+People who are motivated are less likely to make claims or complaints, which minimizes the risks of compliance straight away.
+EAP also supports HR managers in a direct way.
+When you have to deal with problems at work, such bullying, fights, or personal concerns, you could feel anxious.
+EAP may help HR professionals feel comfortable about delivering advise to employees and leadership teams.
+EAPs, or employee assistance programs, are a key aspect of compliance since they support HR and keep workers safe.

 Two or three employees at a medium-sized healthcare business told Sarah that they were too tired and had too much work to do.
 This made Sarah worry about compliance.
 The company had procedures in place, but Sarah knew that they needed to be stricter to meet Fair Work Australia's standards.
 She was in charge of making an Employee Assistance Program so that workers could get private help when they needed it.
 Within six months, managers had learnt about psychological safety, and employees said they were less worried.